 Skip to content

-Understanding the Revolutionary Features of C++20 — Coroutine Support Part 2: Writing a Simple Coroutine Scheduler
+Understanding C++20's Revolutionary Feature — Coroutine Support Part 2: Writing a Simple Coroutine Scheduler

 Preface

-In the previous blog post, we understood the simplest coroutine scheduling interface in C++20 (though it wasn't simple at all).
-Obviously, before this blog post, our coroutines were still being scheduled using a single-coroutine scheduler.
-Coroutines seem pretty useless, incapable of doing much of anything.
+In the previous blog post, we understood the simplest coroutine scheduling interface in C++20 (although it wasn't exactly simple).
+Clearly, before this blog post, our coroutines were still using a single-coroutine scheduler.
+Coroutines seem pretty useless.
+They can't do anything.
 But don't worry, to further unleash the power of coroutines, I need you to complete this simple little task.
-This task is not difficult:
+This task isn't difficult:

-• Implement a Task<T> that can co_await a return value.
-(Understand the resume/suspend lifecycle of coroutine_handle.)
-Then, use Task<int> to write a coroutine function co_add(a,b) that returns a+b, and have the caller co_await to get the result.
+• Implement a Task that can return a value.
+(Understand the resume/suspend lifecycle of coroutine_handle.) and use co_await to write a coroutine function worker that returns a+b, where the caller uses co_await to get the result.

-If you read the above prompt and feel completely lost, unsure of what I'm talking about—you can first read the calling code below, then go back to my previous blog post to figure out how to write it.
-(How did you know I was also completely lost when I found this exercise?)
+If you are completely confused by the prompt above and don't know what I am talking about—you can read the calling code below first, then go back to my previous blog post to figure out how to write it.
+(How did you know that I was also confused when I found this exercise?)

 cpp